What does that EnerGuide for Houses Rating Mean?

 First, as we've all been brought up through schools that graded us on a percentage basis, we're conditioned to think that 75 percent is a decent grade, and therefore, we don't really need to work harder to get to an 80, which was the equivalent of an R2000 house under the old system.

-It was easy to get a house from say 65 to 75 with relatively inexpensive measures like air sealing, insulation blown into empty walls, boosting attic insulation, swapping out old heating equipment for higher efficiency new units.
-But then, that pesky building science and unintended consequences kick in when the house gets tighter and better insulated and then you need to add more complex and expensive measures like controlled mechanical ventilation and make up air for combustion appliances and, and...
+It was easy to get a house from say 65 to 75 with relatively inexpensive energy efficiency improvements like air sealing, insulation blown into empty walls, boosting attic insulation, swapping out old heating equipment for higher efficiency new units.
+But then, that pesky building science and unintended consequences kick in when the house gets tighter and better insulated and then you need to add more complex and expensive energy upgrades like controlled mechanical ventilation and make up air for combustion appliances and, and…

-We’re talking mainly about retrofits, but new construction was not much different in terms of the measures required to move up the scale.
+We’re talking mainly about retrofits, but new construction was not much different in terms of the measures required to use less energy and move up the scale.
 Getting to 100 was nearly impossible, and very, very expensive.

 Third, what does it mean to improve from a 65 to a 75 under this point system?
 It’s not as simple as oh, that’s a 10 percent reduction in energy use!
 A one-point improvement on the old rating scale could represent a 3 to a 5 percent reduction in energy consumption.

-Fourth, once we got on the path to Net Zero Energy in housing, it was confusing to have a rating of 100 for a house that essentially had zero energy costs.
+Fourth, once we got on the path to Net Zero Energy in housing, it was confusing to have a Net Zero House with an Energuide label rating of 100 for a house that essentially had zero energy costs.

-Now, it’s much more user friendly: the higher the gigajoule per year number, the less efficient the home is.
+Now, it’s much more user friendly: the better the home's energy performance, the lower the figure on the Energuide label.
 The closer to zero the gigajoule per year measurement is, the more efficient the house is.
-Homes that produce more energy than they use have a rating of zero.
+The higher the gigajoule per year number, the less energy efficient the home is.
+Homes that produce as much energy as they use have a rating of zero.

 Why gigajoules?
 A gigajoule is a unit of measurement for energy that doesn’t care about the fuel source – electricity, natural gas, oil, propane or wood.
 BTUs, kilowatt hours and other measurements are converted, and now we’re comparing apples to apples, because the energy use rating is fuel neutral.

-The gigajoule per year system also gives a better understanding of the impact of energy conservation measures.
+The gigajoule per year system also gives a better understanding of the impact of energy conservation measures and promotes better energy performance.
 If your EnerGuide rating goes down from 100 GJ/year to 90 GJ/year – that’s a 10% improvement.
+In the Energuide rating system, everyone's household appliances are rated the same - it's the home energy consumption for space heating and cooling plus water heating that is compared.

 Leave a comment